robertwayne/bufferfish/README.md

 <details>
   <summary>TypeScript / JavaScript</summary>

-NPM doesn't support pointing to sub-directories in git repositories, so you have to download either `dist/bufferfish.es.js` or `dist/bufferfish.umd.js` directly and include it locally.
-Make sure to include the `index.d.ts` file in your project as well.
+NPM doesn't support pointing to sub-directories in git repositories, so the simplest way to use Bufferfish would be to clone the repository and run `pnpm link <path>`.
+You should end up with something like this in your `package.json`:
+`"bufferfish": "link:../bufferfish/bufferfish-ts"` - based on wherever your cloned repo is located.

 </details>